ISCDtoolbox/Commons/README.md

 make install
 ```

-## Detailed installation guide (Linux & Mac OS)
+## Detailed installation guide

-We describe here how to properly install the Commons library.
-Some basic softwares (gcc/clang, make, cmake, git) and optional packages (libgomp/libomp to benefit from OpenMP) must have been previously installed.
+We try to provide here some details about how you can properly install the Commons library if the above procedure did not work.
 We refer to the next section if one wants to install the full ISCDtoolbox suite on his system.

 ### Prerequisites